Mango Study Participants Needed

 What is expected of participants?

-After the pre-randomization visit, participants must be willing to commit for a total duration of 28 weeks and to attend office visits.
+After the pre-randomization visit, participants must be willing to commit for a total duration of up to 32 weeks and to attend office visits.
 During this time, participants are expected to attend all scheduled meetings and visits.
 Participants must be equally willing to consume mangos or abstain from mangos and limit other fruit, while continuing their usual diet and other routines or lifestyle habits.

 Participants are expected to visit the clinic 8 times during the study (about once a month).
 Body composition measurements which means measuring your weight, body fat mass and muscle mass using an InBody machine will be done at each of the clinic visits (8 total) by a trained clinician.
 During three of these visits participants will be fasting (this means that you must have nothing to eat and drink except water after 8 p.m. the evening before) to provide blood samples.
 About 3 tablespoons of blood will be collected during the blood draw visits.